keboola/connection-docs/components/extractors/other/generic/generic.md

 [Generic Extractor guide](https://developers.keboola.com/extend/generic-extractor/) a part of our [Developers Documentation](https://developers.keboola.com/extend/).

 No other programming or software engineering skills are necessary.
-Even though configuring the extractor may seem quite complex at first, once you understand the concept, you will be able to extract desired data within (tens of) minutes.
+Even though configuring the Generic Extractor may seem quite complex at first, once you understand the concept, you will be able to extract desired data within (tens of) minutes.

 We strongly recommend you configure your first Generic Extractor using [our